 Triumph over guilt

-Running before work turns exercise from a chore, the subject of much after work procrastination, into a triumph!
+Running before work turns exercise from a chore and the subject of much after work procrastination, into a triumph!
 When you’ve exercised when everyone else was asleep, you feel a little superhuman.
 (And if you wake to find it’s stormy, you can roll back over guilt free knowing that you tried.
 It wasn’t your weakness but the weather that kept you in bed!)

 Nature’s early morning delights

 Early mornings are magical.
 If it’s clear, you are rewarded with radiant, dazzling sunrises or rare guest appearances of wildlife such as a winging solitary swan slicing through the sky towards its mate.
 In early spring, you might wake early to find a world glazed in frost.
 If you are lucky enough to take your run along the coastline, the site of a bejeweled beach is breathtaking.
-Once you’ve encountered some of nature’s early morning delights, the possibility of these rare and magnificent sights helps propel you, next time, from the chaos of last night’s dreams, from the fug of your sleep saturated room.
+Once you’ve encountered some of nature’s early morning delights, the possibility of these rare and magnificent sights helps propel you, next time, from the chaos of last night’s dreams and from the fug of your sleep saturated room.

 You are movement